Bubbly Pet

 • Slow down your dog’s eating: Most dogs love to eat fast, especially when you have more than one dog eating from a bowl.
 The solution to this is to feed your dogs using separate containers so that they can slow down as they eat.
 Another way to slow down your dog’s eating is to get a slow feeding bowl for your pet.

-• Surgery: one great thing about Beagles is that they don’t inherit family health conditions, but in cases where your pet is at risk of inheriting health conditions and a close family member has suffered from bloating, it is crucial to prevent same from happening to your pet.
+• Surgery: one great thing about Beagles is that they don’t inherit family health conditions, but in cases where your pet is at risk of inheriting health conditions and a close family member has suffered from bloating, it is crucial to prevent the same from happening to your pet.
 A preventive surgery called Gastropexy involves stitching a side of the dog’s stomach to the wall to prevent the stomach from twisting and turning.

 Are There Treatments for Bloating?